Have you ever noticed that some foods are nostalgic? Do you remember growing up with Sloppy Joes?

 1 medium Spanish onion minced

-Brown ground beef and onion in a large skillet.
+Brown ground beef, onion and pepper in a large skillet.
 Drain all the fat.
-Mix ketchup, mustard and molasses.
+Mix ketchup, mustard, brown sugar and Worcestershire sauce.
 Mix into the ground beef and heat through.
 Serve on your favorite bun.

 Peace be with you,